apichamp-solutions/apichamp-samples/contact-sync-api-hubspot-rest/README.md

 #### events

 Empty by default.
-When you request a email contact on hubspot it will create a contact entry.
+When you request an email contact on hubspot it will create a contact entry.

 | id | firstname | lastname                 | email                  | update_time |
 |----|-----------|--------------------------|------------------------|-------------|